Chilean flags

 Santiago

-You will also need to fill and pay form 10 – the associated fee – at an authorized bank and present this document at INAPI’s office to accredit your request.
+You will also need to complete and pay for form 10 – the associated fee – at an authorized bank and present this document at INAPI’s office to accredit your request.

 To register a trademark in Chile, applicants need to pass INAPI’s evaluation.
 INAPI will review your application and notify you if there are errors or issues to resolve.
 The applicant may correct the application or submit further documentation within a period of 30 days if necessary.